Chrrrrris/My_CV/README.md

 The CV is based on open-sourced CV tex codes from [Leonardo Uieda](https://github.com/leouieda/cv) and [Sabina Sagynbayeva](https://github.com/ssagynbayeva/myCV).

+The latest version of my CV can be seen [here](https://github.com/Chrrrrris/cv/raw/pdf/cv.pdf)

 ## Template

 You're free to reuse and modify this template under the terms of the BSD